 Determining a plan for how to ideally disperse visitors across the trail system will require coordination between land managers and the visitor industry.
 A coordinated communications and messaging plan could effectively direct visiting hikers onto certain trails and leave others less impacted.
-Enlisting the support of tourism industry groups like Visit Sitka would help identify communication needs.
-Areas of opportunity could include increased signage, altering maps for visiting tourists, social media, and online mapping platforms.
+Enlisting the support of groups that coordinate Sitka's tourism industry like Visit Sitka would help identify communication needs.
+Areas of opportunity could include increased signage, altering maps for visiting tourists, and planning efforts around where and how tourists visit Sitka.